 INCI 5146.
 INTRODUCTION TO TRAFFIC ENGINEERING (I).
 Three credit hours.
 Three hours of lecture per week.
-Prerequisite: INCI 4137.
+Prerequisite: INCI 4137 or authorization of the Director of the Department.

 Operation and geometric analysis and design of intersections.
 Interrupted traffic flow theory, queuing theory, capacity and level of service, traffic studies, service models for signalized intersections and traffic simulation models.